algebravic/cosets/README.md

 question at hand is: what is the cardinality of the largest independent set on $`C_n`$?

+To install use `python poetry` package (install it from `pypi`).
+After cloning this repository run the command

+    poetry install

+in the directory.
+This will install all dependencies.

 From Veit Elser:

 For constructing the graph I like to work with a convenient choice of